byu-biophysics-archive/template_matching/TM-Vision.md

 ## WHat is Template matching?

 ## TM Vision:
-**Use and optimize Template Matching to better the particle picking process**
+**Use and optimize Template Matching to better the particle picking process in CryoET**
 #### Overall Goal
 **Our greater Template Matching vision is to:**
 - Learn how to do Template Matching